Philip Effiong: Members

-Effiong's Speech to Gowon
+Effiong's speech to Gowon

 On 15 January 1970 at Dodan Barracks in Lagos, in the presence of General Yakubu Gowon, Effiong announced the end of the Biafran conflict.

 "I, Major-General Phillip Efiong, Officer Administering the Government of the Republic of Biafra, now wish to make the following declaration:

 That we affirm that we are loyal Nigerian citizens and accept the authority of the Federal Military Government of Nigeria.

 That we accept the existing administrative and political structure of the Federation of Nigeria.

 That any future constitutional arrangement will be worked out by representatives of the people of Nigeria.

 That the Republic of Biafra hereby ceases to exist."

 At the time of the surrender, Effiong believed that the situation was hopeless and that prolonging the conflict would have led only to the further destruction and starvation of the people of Biafra.
 At that time Effiong said, "I am convinced now that a stop must be put to the bloodshed which is going on as a result of the war.
 I am also convinced that the suffering of our people must be brought to an immediate end."

 Nnaemeka L. Aneke wrote, "General Efiong’s handling of Biafra’s surrender is one of the most tactical and devoted maneuvers ever seen on the Nigerian scene.
 Those who do not appreciate the depth of it may not have appreciated what was at stake as Biafra capitulated."
 Many observers had expected wholesale retribution at war's end.

-Later life
+Later life and death

-In a 1996 interview, Effiong reflected on those events:
+In a 1996 interview, Effiong reflected on his role in Biafra: